PayeeProof

 TEST FIRST

-Route may be valid, but it behaves like infrastructure or an app rather than a plain wallet.
+Route may be valid, but it behaves like infrastructure or an app rather than a plain wallet, so the safest action is to test small or reverify.

 SAFE response